 He is the Scottish theatre critic for the Guardian and Variety, a former editor of The List magazine and a frequent contributor to the Scotsman and Scotland on Sunday and many magazines, newspapers and websites.

-He is the co-editor of Made in Scotland, an anthology of plays and The Edinburgh Fringe Survival Guide: How to Make Your Show a Success published in February 2012 and How to Write About Theatre published in 2015.
+He is the co-editor of Made in Scotland, an anthology of plays, The Edinburgh Fringe Survival Guide: How to Make Your Show a Success published in February 2012 and How to Write About Theatre published in 2015.